htsmto/OmicsBridge/README.md

   Rscript -e "shiny::runApp('app.R', host='0.0.0.0', port=4191)"
 ```

 You can customise the port number (4191 in this example) as needed.
-Once running, open `http://localhost:4191` in your browser.
+Once running, open `http://localhost:4191` in your browser.<br>

+> Note: If you are running this on a remote server, make sure to forward the port when connecting via SSH.
+For example:
+>
+> ```bash
+> ssh -L 4191:localhost:4191 your_username@remote_server_address
+> ```

+After logging in, run the Docker command as above on the remote server.
+Then, open http://localhost:4191 in your local browser to access the app. <br>

 If you're using your local R environment instead of Docker:

 ```R